Towards a Better Understanding of (Partial Weighted) MaxSAT Proof Systems: Introduction

 In propositional logic, resolution-based proof systems that work with CNF formulas have attracted the interest of researchers for several decades \cite{DBLP:journals/jsyml/Buresh-OppenheimP07}.
 One of the reasons is that CNF is the working language of the extremely successful SAT solvers and the most essential ingredients of these algorithms (e.g, conflict analysis) can be understood and analyzed as proofs \cite{handbookSAT}.

 (Partial Weighted) \textit{MaxSAT} is the optimization version of SAT.
-Although discrete optimization problems can be modeled and solved with SAT solvers, many of these problems are more naturally treated as MaxSAT.
-For this reason the design of MaxSAT solvers has attracted the interest of researchers.
+Since many discrete optimization problems are naturally represented as MaxSAT problems, the design of MaxSAT solvers has attracted the interest of researchers.
 Interestingly, while some of the first efficient MaxSAT solvers were strongly influenced by MaxSAT inference \cite{DBLP:journals/ai/LarrosaHG08}, this influence has diminished along time.
 The currently most efficient algorithms solve MaxSAT by sophisticated sequences of calls to SAT solvers\cite{DBLP:journals/constraints/MorgadoHLPM13,DBLP:journals/ai/AnsoteguiBL13,DBLP:conf/ijcai/BacchusHJS18}.

-The purpose of this paper is to improve our understanding of resolution-based MaxSAT proof systems which is important at least for two reasons.
-One is to have a better grasp on how they compare to SAT-based MaxSAT solvers and find out if the current advantage has some fundamental explanation.
+The purpose of this paper is to improve our understanding of resolution-based MaxSAT proof systems.
+This is important at least for two reasons.
+One is to understand if there is some fundamental explanation for SAT-based MaxSAT solvers being superior to MaxSAT-resolution-based MaxSAT solvers.
 Another reason is to better understand the advantages and disadvantages of different inference rules which, in turn, can shed some light on the power of MaxSAT resolution and help produce better solvers.